grantbrown/fedispot/README.md

 ## A. Universal Required Elements

 1. Invocation – some indication that fedispot should recognize the activation.
 Could be a hashtag or @ for a bot.
 2. Callsign (or an alternative registration mechanism)
-3. Frequency (KHZ)
+3. Frequency (KHZ) - Note, hash tags do not support decimals, so maybe something like `#freq 14255.5`

 ## B. Activity Groups